ONSdigital/cell-key-perturbation/documentation/sdc_perturbation.md

 The **perturbation table** contains the parameters which determine which cells are perturbed by how much and which are not (most cells are perturbed by +0).
 The **ptable** contains each possible combination of **cell key** (`ckey`) and **cell value** (`pcv`), and the **perturbation value** (`pvalue`) for each combination.

 A sample **ptable** that applies the '10-5 rule' is provided with the package and works with **record keys** in the range 0-255.
-This **ptable** will remove all cells \<10, and round all others to the nearest 5.
-This provides more protection than necessary but will ensure safe outputs.
+This **ptable** will remove all cells below the threshold of 10, and round all others to the nearest 5.
+This provides more protection and will ensure safe outputs.

 Other **ptables** may be available depending on the **microdata** used, for example census 2021 data will require the `ptable_census21` to be used and is based on cell keys in the range 0-255.